Buy or Sell Ciena Corporation (CIEN) Stock Now | Don't Try to Be a Top Gun

 Rosenblatt, on the other hand, stated in their research note that they expect to see CIEN reach a price target of $45.
 The rating they have provided for CIEN stocks is “Neutral” according to the report published on November 18th, 2020.

-Volatility was left at 1.99%, however, over the last 30 days, the volatility rate increased by 2.52%, as shares surge +4.56% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -3.14% lower at present.
+Volatility was left at 2.16%, however, over the last 30 days, the volatility rate increased by 3.07%, as shares surge +13.90% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +5.91% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CIEN starting from ALEXANDER STEPHEN B, who sale 2,000 shares at the price of $53.30 back on Oct 15.
-After this action, ALEXANDER STEPHEN B now owns 67,703 shares of Ciena Corporation, valued at $106,600 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CIEN starting from MOYLAN JAMES E JR, who sale 2,000 shares at the price of $53.66 back on Oct 28.
+After this action, MOYLAN JAMES E JR now owns 315,048 shares of Ciena Corporation, valued at $107,320 using the latest closing price.

-Rothenstein David M, the Sr. VP, General Counsel of Ciena Corporation, sale 3,000 shares at $53.30 during a trade that took place back on Oct 15, which means that Rothenstein David M is holding 249,330 shares at $159,900 based on the most recent closing price.
+ALEXANDER STEPHEN B, the SVP, Chief Technology Officer of Ciena Corporation, sale 2,000 shares at $53.30 during a trade that took place back on Oct 15, which means that ALEXANDER STEPHEN B is holding 67,703 shares at $106,600 based on the most recent closing price.

 Stock Fundamentals for CIEN